WebShells/WS-Sync-with-Github/README.md

 <p align="center"><img src="WebShells.png" alt="WebShells Logo" width="auto" height="150"></p>

-## WS Github Sync Wordpress Shortcodes
+## WS Sync with Github Shortcodes

-Now you can easily show open issues, new commits, and open pull requests using this plugin and it's shortcodes.
+Now you can easily show/display open issues, new commits, and open pull requests using this plugin and it's shortcodes on your Wordpress website.
 After downloading the [Plugin Files](https://github.com/WebShells/Github-Sync-Wordpress/releases/download/v1.0.0/WS-Github-Sync-Wordpress.zip) and uploading it as a new plugin, just activate it and you are ready to use the shortcodes!

 ### 1. `[gitsync_issues]`